 Who let the dogs out?

-We don’t know—but I’m headed to Las Vegas for a pawsitively incredible weekend.
-This town is meant for everyone, dogs included, so my human and I are rounding up the most pet-friendly things to do in Vegas.
+I’m headed to Las Vegas for a pawsitively incredible weekend.
+This town is meant for everyone, dogs included, so my human and I have rounded up the most pet-friendly things to do in Vegas.

 My tail of an amazing Vegas vacay starts at McCarran International Airport where I could reach an indoor designated pet-relief area located at every gate and terminal.
 Just be on the lookout for a grass area with a super appealing red fire hydrant.